 Climate sensitivity and feedbacks

-Understanding and quantifying the most important feedback processes operating in the climate system, with the ultimate goal of reducing uncertainty in model predictions of climate and climate change.
+Understanding and quantifying the most important feedback processes operating in the climate system.

 An important aspect of this work is to use both models and observations to try to establish links between physical processes operating in past, present and future climates.
 This involves the development and refinement of diagnostics and metrics for assessing model performance, and for isolating the key feedback mechanisms relevant to improved simulations of present-day climate and climate change.